Naropa Study Abroad in Bhutan

 View Course Descriptions of Naropa courses, as well as courses offered at the Royal University of Bhutan.

-Students admitted to Naropa's Bhutan Study Abroad program will be expected to participate in a 4-week online orientation program during the fall semester prior to departure.
+Students admitted to Naropa's Bhutan Study Abroad program in the Himalayas will be expected to participate in a 4-week online orientation program during the fall semester prior to departure.
 There are no costs nor grades associated with this online orientation, but participation is expected.

 Dates for Spring 2015 semester: January 18 - June 11